j-bellavance/SimpleMenu/README.md

 # SimpleMenu
 A very simple menuing system

-Same as my MenuV2, but without the usage of the Strin class.
+Same as my MenuV2, but without the usage of the String class.

 Describe a menu like this: